Pets4HomesPets4Homes

 Breed-Specific Health Issues

-Cocker Spaniels are susceptible to particular inherited and acquired medical conditions.
-Cancer is a leading cause of death, accounting for around 30% of health-related fatalities.
-Other common health problems include skin allergies, benign tumors, hearing loss, and bite alignment concerns.
-Eye ailments such as Progressive Retinal Atrophy (PRA), Retinal Pigment Epithelial Dystrophy (RPED), primary glaucoma, cataracts, and eyelid disorders like entropion and ectropion are also prevalent.
-Early diagnosis is crucial as some conditions cause gradual vision decline or discomfort.
+Cocker Spaniels are prone to specific inherited and acquired medical conditions.
+Cancer is a leading cause of death, accounting for approximately 30% of health-related fatalities.
+Other common health issues include skin allergies, benign tumours, hearing loss, and bite alignment problems.
+Eye conditions such as Progressive Retinal Atrophy (PRA), Retinal Pigment Epithelial Dystrophy (RPED), primary glaucoma, cataracts, and eyelid disorders like entropion and ectropion are also prevalent.
+Early diagnosis is crucial as some conditions can cause gradual vision decline or discomfort.

 Genetic Screening

-Key tests recommended by American breeders and veterinarians include DNA evaluations for prcd-PRA, Familial Nephropathy, Adult Onset Neuropathy, and Acral Mutilation Syndrome.
+Recommended tests by breeders and vets include DNA evaluations for prcd-PRA, Familial Nephropathy, Adult Onset Neuropathy, and Acral Mutilation Syndrome.
 Hip dysplasia and detailed eye screenings following AKC or Orthopedic Foundation for Animals (OFA) recommendations also guide breeding decisions and care.

 Preventative Care Schedule